il4mb/Kokal/README.md

 - **Database:** Included database server to manage your project's data.
 - **PHP, MySQL, Apache:** All the essential components for a web development environment.

-## Getting Started

-### Prerequisites

-- [List any prerequisites or dependencies users need to install before using your project]

-### Installation

-1. [Provide step-by-step installation instructions]
-2. [Include any configuration steps]

-### Usage

-1. [Explain how to use your project]
-2. [Include code snippets or examples]

 ## Contributing

 We welcome contributions from the community!
 Please read our [Contribution Guidelines](CONTRIBUTING.md) before getting started.

 ## Bug Reports and Feature Requests

-If you encounter any issues or have ideas for improvements, please [open an issue](https://github.com/your-username/your-repo/issues).
+If you encounter any issues or have ideas for improvements, please [open an issue](https://github.com/il4mb/camp/issues).

 ## Code of Conduct